akthodu/notes1/cloud/azure/az204/db.md

 - Gives a sorted list of documents that were changed in the order in which they are modified.
 - There is no support for table API.
 Filter change feed based on certain type of operation.
 - it will not log deletes. to capture delete we must have soft-delete flag set.

+# Copy Commands

+1. Azuer CLI --> Used to upload or copy contents from local or container to container.
+It is sync process
+2. Azcopy - It is async process. used to copy large files from local to container.
+3. .net library - Avantage.
+To copy contents based on time stamp.

  # Storage accounts